agileware/wp-civicrm-ux/README.md

 `[civicrm-activities-listing]`
 Parameters:
  - `type`: activity type id.
 Support multiple values separated by comma without space.
 Default empty
  - `limit`: the max number for result.
-Default `PHP_INT_MAX`
+Default 0 (unlimited)
  - `relationship-id`: by supplying this parameter, related contacts' activities will be added into the result.
  - `field`:fields to return.
 Separated by comma without space.
 Use `contact_name` for contact name.
 The order of the output fields will be the same as here.
  - `format`: set to `table` for a tabular layout
  - `sort`: field name with `ASC` or `DESC`.
 Default `activity_date_time DESC`